VokaCv/demo2/README.md

 # Demo 2
-test from VS Code
+test from

 # Demo 3
-test from bash
+test from VS